MatSaf123/neat-retro-pong/README.md

 OpenAI Gym provides two ways to battle the deterministic nature of ATARI environments: frameskips and sticky actions.
 Frameskips mean that agent gets only a part of observations returned from the environment, sticky action means that there's a chance of repeating last action instead of taking a new one.
 Currently agent skips one or two frames per every one they see (set in code as `frameskip=(1,2)`, taken randomly) and there's 5% chance of sticky action happening (`repeat_action_probability=0.05`).

-<b>This agent does not play perfectly, perhaps with more training it would be able to score perfect victories, but it is still able to win against ATARI-AI reliably with a big advantage - example scores are 20:4 and 20:3 in favor of the agent.</b>
+<b>This agent does not play perfectly, perhaps with more training it would be able to score perfect victories, but it is still able to win against ATARI-AI reliably with a big advantage - example scores are 21:5, 21:4 21:3 in favor of the agent.</b>

 The structure of stochastic agent: